 Considered a benchmark release on iOS, and impressively similar to the Mac desktop version, iMovie should be on every iOS device.
 The app makes it ridiculously easy to splice together shot footage, but there’s a lot more to it than that.

 You can also use it to add titles, music, voiceovers and photos to your work of art - and if you want to cheese it up, take your pick from a bunch of TV-style templates and movie trailer themes.
-With the latest Apple kit, it’ll even deal with 4K.
+With recent Apple kit, it’ll even deal with 4K.

 Android often ends up second-best when it comes to creative fare, but that’s not the case with video.
 PowerDirector in many ways echoes iMovie, providing a user-friendly but powerful editor.

 Clips can quickly be arranged and trimmed, titles can be added, and you get a decent set of transitions to experiment with.
-Pay the one-off IAP (£3.94) to rid your movies of watermarks and export at up to 1080p.
+Pay the one-off IAP (£2.99) to rid your movies of watermarks and export at up to 4K.

 Download PowerDirector for Android (£free + IAP)

-While iMovie is great at what it does, it’s clearly geared towards casual use.
-If you want to take things to the next level, try Pinnacle Studio.
-This long-established editor - the desktop version has been around since the ’90s - provides a wealth of powerful features.
+While iMovie is great at what it does, it’s geared towards casual use.
+If you want to take things to the next level, try LumaFusion.

-It’s just a pity the developer saddled it with a restrictive subscription payment model rather than a one-off cost.
-(You can get 30 days for £4.02, or start subscribing for £2.91 per month.)
+It’s just a pity the developer saddled it with a restrictive subscription payment model rather than a one-off cost: the monthly subscription will set you back £2.91, or you can get a year for £23.25.

 Download KineMaster for Android (£free + IAP)